w3labsxyz/ethereum-staking-contracts/README.md

 # Justfarming Contracts

 This repository contains the smart contract code for the Justfarming platform.
-Each contract has its own directory under [`contracts`](/contracts).
+Contracts are organized in the [`contracts`](/contracts) directory. [`interfaces`](/contracts/interfaces) implement external interfaces we depend on, [`lib`](/contracts/lib) contains our actual contracts and [`test`](/contracts/test) the mocked contracts for testing.

 ## Contracts

-### Split Rewards
+### StakingRewards

-The contracts in the `split-rewards` directory handle the allocation of staking rewards between a staking customer and the platform.
-The primary contract `SplitRewards.sol` implements a pull-based approach for withdrawing validator rewards.
-For more information, see `contracts/split-rewards/README.md`.
+The Justfarming StakingRewards contract manages the allocation of staking rewards between a staking customer and the platform.
+The primary contract `StakingRewards.sol` implements a pull-based approach for withdrawing validator rewards and fees respectively.
+For more information, see `contracts/lib/StakingRewards.sol`.

-### Batch Deposit
+### BatchDeposit

-The contracts in the `batch-deposit` directory enable the customer to deploy more than one Ethereum validator at once. `BatchDeposit.sol` contract interacts with the Ethereum staking deposit contract, allowing multiple calls in a loop.
-For more information, see `contracts/batch-deposit/README.md`.
+The Justfarming BatchDeposit contract enables deployment of multiple Ethereum validators at once.
+The `BatchDeposit.sol` contract interacts with the Ethereum staking deposit contract.
+For more information, see `contracts/lib/BatchDeposit.sol`.

 Credits also go to [stakefish](https://www.stake.fish) and [abyss](https://www.abyss.finance) who have built their batch depositors in the open: